AJITH-ACHARYA-MULKI/html_card_template/README.md

 # html_card_template
 simple html card template where user can easily access information from the card.
+User can add image at top of the page and also in each card.
+User can add short description and title in the card.

 <img src="Screenshot 2020-10-13 170916.png" width=500px height=200px>